jarun/nnn/plugins/README.md

 1. Use single quotes for `$NNN_PLUG` so `$nnn` is not interpreted
 2. `$nnn` should be the last argument (IF you want to pass the hovered file name)
 3. (_Again_) add `_` before the command
+4. To disable directory refresh after running a command as plugin prefix the command with `-_`

 ## Access level of plugins